saastechacademy/foundation/udm/beginner/contact-mech.md

 * Usage: Used to store detailed telephone contact information.
 The contactMechId field links it to the ContactMech table.

 3. PostalAddress Table
-* The POSTAL ADDRESS entity maintains all addresses used by the enterprise in a central place.
+* The POSTAL ADDRESS entity maintains all addresses used by the enterprise in a central place, it is connected to ContactMech via contactMechId.

-* The PARTY POSTAL ADDRESS entity shows which POSTAL ADDRESSes are related to which PARTYs.
+* Fields: Includes contactMechId (foreign key), toName, attnName, address1, address2, city, postalCode, etc.

-* Fields: Includes contactMechId, toName, attnName, address1, address2, city, postalCode, etc.
+* Usage: PostalAddress entity stores the details of address of party's address1, address2 , houseNumber, city, postalCode, countryCode etc.
-* Usage: Stores detailed information about postal addresses.
 The contactMechId field serves as the link to the ContactMech table.

 4. Email Addresses in ContactMech
 * Handling: Email addresses are managed directly in the ContactMech table, typically using the infoString field.